 There are no statutory tests as to whether a worker is employed or self employed, but over the years the courts have refined a series of rules known as the status tests.
-The status tests are used to reach a conclusion about employed v self employed status; no one test is determinative in its own right, but some are more important that others – the first three below – Mutual Obligations, Personal Service and Control are the so called “holy trinity” – if any one of them is absent from a purported employment relationship, then the relationship must be one of self employment.
+The status tests are used to reach a conclusion about employed v self employed status; no one test is determinative in its own right, but some are more important that others – the first three below – Mutual Obligations, Personal Service and Control are the so called “holy trinity” – if any one of them is absent from a purported employment relationship, then the relationship cannot be one of Employment:

-- Mutuality of obligations – mutuality of obligations points towards employment, i.e. the engager is obliged to offer the worker work and the worker is obliged to accept it – non mutuality points towards self employment.
+- Mutuality of obligations – Mutuality of obligations points towards employment, i.e. the engager is obliged to offer the worker work and the worker is obliged to accept it – non mutuality points towards self employment.
 Mutuality can occur by custom and practice rather than an express contract.

-- Control – if the worker is subject to detailed control as to how the work is carried out then this points towards employment – if there is merely measurement against agreed outcomes/deliverables and the worker can undertake the detail of the work in their own manner then this points towards self employment.
+- Control – If the worker is subject to detailed control as to how the work is carried out then this points towards employment – if there is merely measurement against agreed outcomes/deliverables and the worker can undertake the detail of the work in their own manner then this points towards self employment.

 Also of persuasive relevance:

 - Integration – if the worker is integrated into the engagers organisation then that indicates employment – no integration indicates self employment.
 Integration in this context could be work as part of a team, inclusion by name on the employers stationary or promotional literature, being on call rotas, inclusion in internal directories, ability to represent the engager to outside parties.